pagi-org/spec/pagi.md

 FEATURE_START
 :    Indicates the beginning of information about a feature.
 :    Is only valid in the "NODE" context.
-:    Has the *key* parameter indicating the feature key.
+:    Has the string-typed *key* parameter indicating the feature key.
-:    Has the *valueType* parameter indicating the type of the feature values.
+:    Has the ValueType-typed *valueType* parameter indicating the type of the feature values.
      Valid values are INTEGER, FLOAT, BOOLEAN, STRING, ENUM.
 :    Indicates the beginning of a "FEATURE" context.